stratusjerry/aws-ec2-pricing/README.md

 * Only "On Demand" pricing, no reserved instances or saving plans
 * "Used" capacity reservation

-All these are default settings for EC2 instances when you check prices for them on AWS pricng website.
+All these are default settings for EC2 instances when you check prices for them on AWS pricing website.

 <a id="installation"></a>